l3v11/SearchX/README.md

 - Compress data from Google Drive, AppDrive and GDToT
 - Extract data from Google Drive, AppDrive and GDToT
 - Count data from Google Drive
+- Generate mediainfo of media files from Google Drive and URL
+- Generate frames of media files from Google Drive and URL
+- Generate collage of media files from Google Drive and URL
 - Delete data from Google Drive
 - Set data permission in Google Drive
 - Size Limit support for Clone, Compression and Extraction tasks